SandroEph/abrecommenders/README.md

 explain an end to end data science solution to a concrete business use case.

-For this first project, the main goal is to demonstrate the design and deployment of an A/B test experiment comparing the end business value of two different recommender systems (the user clicking on the recommendations).
+For this first project, the main goal is to demonstrate the design and deployment of an A/B test experiment comparing the end business value of two different recommender systems, by creating an easy to deploy and scale containerized microservices architecture.

 While the compared machine learning models are recommendation systems, the approach detailed here works for comparing two models of any type.